 How to Go Solar in Your Apartment

 Solar power is undoubtedly the wave of the future .
-Because solar panels are coming way down in price, you’ll see more and more homeowners proudly sporting shiny energy-saving devices on their roofs, hoping to make a dent in their power bills.
+Because solar panels are coming way down in price, you’ll see more and more homeowners proudly sporting shiny energy-saving devices on their roofs, reducing their power bills.

-Fortunately, for apartment dwellers who want to go solar because it’s green, or even if it’s just to save a few bucks on energy bills, there are some solutions out there.
-You probably won’t be able to go totally off the grid, but that’s OK – every little bit helps.
-You just have to think smaller.
+Fortunately, whether you want to go green, or just save on energy bills, there are some solutions for apartment dwellers out there.
+You probably can’t go totally off the grid, but that’s OK – every little bit helps.

 Find a small solar panel and just plug it in